Nachida08/SnakeMAGs/README.md

 The easiest way to install and run SnakeMAGs is to use [conda](https://www.anaconda.com/products/distribution).
 These package managers will help you to easily install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ## Install and activate Snakemake environement
+Note: The workflow was developed with Snakemake 7.0.0
 ```
 conda activate
 conda create --prefix path/to/env/SNAKEMAKE